 Red, the nickname he was called often to match his red hair, spent most of his career working for the Federal Government in computer areas.
-He spent a lot of time around Leavenworth, Kansas, He now is retired, but spent the last 20 or 25 years living in Platte City, Missouri, a suburb of Kansas City.
+He spent a lot of time around Leavenworth, Kansas, He now is retired, but spend the last 20 or 25 years living in Platte City, Missouri, a suburb of Kansas City.

-Betty Katherine Covington and Herbert Otis "Red" Westmoreland had the following children: 589. i.
-STEVEN ODIS "STEVE" WESTMORELAND (son of Herbert Otis "Red" Westmoreland and Betty Ketherine Cavington) was been on Jap 06, 1062 in Durant
+Betty Katherine Covington and Herbert Otis Westmoreland had the following children: 550. i.
+STEVEN ODIS WESTMORELAND (son of Herbert Otis Westmoreland and Betty ii.
+DAVID WESTMORELAND (son of Herbert Otis Westmoreland and Betty Katherine Covington) was born on 15 Nov 1964 in Paris, Kentucky.

-- and Betty Katherine Covington) was born on Jan 06, 1962 in Durant, Oklahoma.
-He married Tiffany Lenn Sharpe (daughter of Dwight Albert "D. A" Sharpe and Suzanne Margaret Boggess) on Mar 21, 1998 in University Park, Dallas County, Texas.
-She was born on Aug 04, 1966 in New Orleans, Orleans Parish, Louisiana. - ii.
-DAVID WESTMORELAND (son of Herbert Otis "Red" Westmoreland and Betty Katherine Covington) was born on Nov 15, 1964 in Paris, Kentucky.
+Katherine Covington) was born on 06 Jan 1962 in Durant, Oklahoma.
+He married Tiffany Lenn Sharpe (daughter of Dwight Albert Sharpe and Suzanne Margaret Boggess) on 21 Mar 1998 in University Park, Dallas County, Texas.
+She was born on 04 Aug 1966 in New Orleans, Orleans Parish, Louisiana.